Neil Mawdsley Profile

 Landscapes and seascapes in the areas around

-the many moods of the sea never ceases to amaze.
+many moods of the sea never cease to amaze me.
 That

 said, I experiment endlessly with many types of media